 Organizations on Cooleaf took it a step further and created a DEI reading list for the year where employees could sign up and read on their own time and added their thoughts to event pages as the year went on.
 You can also host monthly meet-ups over Zoom for hybrid or remote teams or at work.

-Food's a gateway for people to come together while opening discussion and diving into the fascinating history around many of our favorite flavors.
+Food is a gateway for people to come together while diving into the fascinating history of many nostalgic flavors.

 You can host a potluck for employees to share family or cultural recipes along with their stories, or plan out visits to different restaurants that focus on diverse cuisines throughout the year.
 Organizations on Cooleaf even hosted a Soul Food recipe swap in honor of Black History month and a dumpling making course for the Lunar New Year.